-By law, you have the right to (1) a certain quality of service, and (2) ways to fix problems if things go wrong.
-These terms don't limit or take away any of those rights.
-For example, if you're a consumer, then you continue to enjoy all legal rights granted to consumers under applicable law.
+Both the law and these terms give you the right to (1) a certain quality of service and (2) ways to fix problems if things go wrong.
+If you're a consumer, then you enjoy all legal rights granted to consumers under applicable law, as well as any additional rights provided under these terms or service-specific additional terms.